milky2028/avhc/README.md

 This project uses yarn (instead of npm) for package mangagement, currently version 1.14.0 (as of February 2019).

+I'm deprecating this section.
+Just do the regular install from the Yarn website, as I haven't seen a need yet to manage versions with YVM yet.
+Only use YVM is you don't have root access.

 Install yarn with [yvm (Yarn Version Manager)](https://yvm.js.org/docs/overview).
 YVM requires node > v8, zip, and unzip.
 Zip and unzip are included by default on Ubuntu and OSX, but need to be installed on Debian, do so with:

 ```